elct9620/autoflux-openai/README.md

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/autoflux-openai.
+Bug reports and pull requests are welcome on GitHub at https://github.com/elct9620/autoflux-openai.

 ## License

-The gem is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).
+The gem is available as open source under the terms of the [Apache License 2.0](https://opensource.org/licenses/Apache-2.0).